billkremer/target-myretail/readme.md

 1. Use curl or Postman (or similar API Development Environment) to make a PUT call to the URL with the working id after the `/products/`.
 In the body of the PUT include the same information as you would get from the Product information call with an updated price.

+### Future Goals / TODOs
+* Separate the logic out of the routing into the Model or their own services or controllers.
+* Error checking is missing when the Redsky API is not available. (wrap GET in try/catch)